G.K. Chesterton

 What is G.K.
 Chesterton most known for in Christian history?

 G.K.
-Chesterton is most known for his role as a Catholic apologist and his defense of Christianity through paradoxical arguments.
-His works, such as 'Orthodoxy' and 'The Everlasting Man,' are celebrated for their wit and profound insights into the Christian faith.
+Chesterton is most known for his role as a Catholic apologist and his defense of Christianity through his writings.
+His works, such as 'Orthodoxy' and 'The Everlasting Man,' have been influential in articulating the rationality and appeal of Christian faith.

 What were G.K.
 Chesterton's most important works?